jkremser/express-generator-typescript/README.md

 ## Sample-project

-When you run _express-generator-typescript-kubernetes_, it sets up a very simple application with routes for adding, updating, deleting, and fetching deployment objects.
+When you run _express-generator-typescript-k8s_, it sets up a very simple application with routes for adding, updating, deleting, and fetching deployment objects.
 This is just to demonstrate how routing is done with express.